 Now you have your new Puppy Home!
 What do you do?
 Where do you start?

-by Laura Pakis, Certified Professional Trainer and Blogger
+by Laura Pakis, Cynologist, and Professional Dog Trainer

 Relax!
 This will be a fun time for both of you!
 Just follow a few simple rules…

 Not in bed with you!
 Give your puppy their own space.
-Usually a wire crate is better than plastic since your puppy can see more.
+Usually, a wire crate is better than plastic since your puppy can see more.
 Some puppies seem more comfortable when they are confined.
-In either case, get a crate that is big enough for them to use when they are grown.
-Don’t add a mat until they are house-trained.
+In either case, get a crate big enough for them to use when grown.
+Please don’t add a mat until they are house-trained.
 Many times a puppy will eliminate on the mat since it is absorbent.

 Grooming your puppy